-- 1.1 To ensure that the arrangements made for pupils with special educational needs and disabilities are in line with the requirements outlined in the Children and Families Act 2014, SEN and Disability Regulations 2014, Equality Act 2010 and the SEN Code of Practice 2014. - 1.2 To recognise the need for a comprehensive identification of assessment procedure, so that all pupils may receive an appropriately differentiated curriculum to suit their individual needs. - 1.3 To build on children's strengths whilst supporting them in areas of need. - 1.4 To monitor and review individual needs regularly, and to maintain clear records of any action taken. - 1.5 For all school staff to work in collaboration with pupils, parents, governors and other agencies. - 1.6 To raise staff awareness of the need to differentiate effectively in order to cater for children with SEND and to provide staff training regularly, where appropriate.
+- 1.5 To ensure parents are informed of their child's special needs and that there is effective communication between parents and school - 1.6 To recognise the need for a comprehensive identification of assessment procedure, so that all pupils may receive an appropriately differentiated curriculum to suit their individual needs. - 1.7 To monitor and review individual needs regularly, and to maintain clear records of any action taken. - 1.8 To ensure all school staff work in collaboration with pupils, parents, governors and other agencies. - 1.9 To raise staff awareness of the need to differentiate effectively in order to cater for children with SEND and to provide staff training regularly, where appropriate.